Wednesday Sector Leaders: Technology & Communications, Industrial

-In afternoon trading on Wednesday, Technology & Communications stocks are the best performing sector, higher by 1.1%.
-Within that group, Monolithic Power Systems Inc (Symbol: MPWR) and KLA Corp (Symbol: KLAC) are two large stocks leading the way, showing a gain of 4.3% and 4.0%, respectively.
-Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is up 1.0% on the day, and up 16.22% year-to-date.
-Monolithic Power Systems Inc, meanwhile, is up 48.08% year-to-date, and KLA Corp is up 35.56% year-to-date.
-Combined, MPWR and KLAC make up approximately 1.7% of the underlying holdings of XLK.
+Looking at the sectors faring best as of midday Wednesday, shares of Technology & Communications companies are outperforming other sectors, higher by 0.8%.
+Within that group, Super Micro Computer Inc (Symbol: SMCI) and Palantir Technologies Inc (Symbol: PLTR) are two of the day's stand-outs, showing a gain of 4.6% and 3.8%, respectively.
+Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is up 0.8% on the day, and up 19.94% year-to-date.
+Super Micro Computer Inc, meanwhile, is up 66.81% year-to-date, and Palantir Technologies Inc is up 150.50% year-to-date.
+Combined, SMCI and PLTR make up approximately 1.2% of the underlying holdings of XLK.

-The next best performing sector is the Industrial sector, higher by 0.1%.
-Among large Industrial stocks, Lam Research Corp (Symbol: LRCX) and MSCI Inc (Symbol: MSCI) are the most notable, showing a gain of 3.8% and 2.2%, respectively.
-One ETF closely tracking Industrial stocks is the Industrial Select Sector SPDR ETF (XLI), which is flat on the day in midday trading, and up 19.97% on a year-to-date basis.
-Lam Research Corp, meanwhile, is up 6.52% year-to-date, and MSCI Inc is up 4.84% year-to-date.
+The next best performing sector is the Industrial sector, higher by 0.8%.
+Among large Industrial stocks, Norwegian Cruise Line Holdings Ltd (Symbol: NCLH) and Corning Inc (Symbol: GLW) are the most notable, showing a gain of 10.7% and 4.0%, respectively.
+One ETF closely tracking Industrial stocks is the Industrial Select Sector SPDR ETF (XLI), which is up 0.7% in midday trading, and up 20.74% on a year-to-date basis.
+Norwegian Cruise Line Holdings Ltd, meanwhile, is up 14.95% year-to-date, and Corning Inc is up 54.98% year-to-date.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: